kyegomez/gradient-ascent/README.md

 ```

 # Architecture
-Alright, let's build this step-by-step, focusing on the gradient ascent optimizer.

 ### Theoretical Overview
 For a function \( f(\theta) \), the update step in gradient ascent is given by: